jenssegers/codeigniter-authentication-library/README.md

 Usage
 -----

-A simple implementation example of this library is included, so be sure to check out the example.
+A simple implementation example of this library is included, so be sure to check out the demo folder.
 These are the available methods:

     $this->auth->login($identification, $password, $remember)
 authenticate a user using their credentials and choose whether or not to create an autologin cookie